-The way we used to deliver data and analytics projects was to do what I call the “big guess up front” (BGUF).
+The way we used to deliver data and analytics work was to do what we call the “big guess up front” (BGUF).

 Documents for Africa